I-4-1-54.Evidentiary Documents (Exhibits)

 The CRA must ensure there is an exhibit list in all cases.
 When there is no exhibit list, or there is only a proposed exhibit list, the CRA must prepare the exhibit list in final form.

-Additionally, feedback to the AC reviewing branch is appropriate when there is no finalized exhibit list.
-To provide feedback, the CRA will send an email (noting the claimant, Social Security number, and brief description of issue) to the CCPRB Branch Chief and CCPRB Division Director.
+Additionally, feedback to the branch that reviewed the claim at the request for review level is appropriate when there is no finalized exhibit list.
+To provide feedback, the CRA will send an email (noting the claimant, Social Security number, and a brief description of the issue) to the CCPRB chief and CCPRB Division Director.
 The CCPRB Division Director will provide appropriate feedback to the Division Director of the reviewing branch.

 2. Missing Exhibits